throw-if-null/rooster/README.md

 # Rooster
-Rooster :rooster: is log extractor.
-It extracts docker logs about new container deployment (`docker run`) Kudu API and sends them to SqlServer, MongoDb or Slack.
+Rooster :rooster: is docker log extractor for Azure Web Apps on Linux.
+It extracts docker logs about new container deployment (`docker run`) using Kudu API and sends them to SqlServer, MongoDb or Slack.
 Currently supported locations include:
 * Sql Database
 * MongoDb
 * Slack